BIOLOGICAL REMOVAL OF MERCURY FILLINGS

 Scientific research has shown that amalgam fillings release low levels of mercury vapour over time.
 Brushing your teeth and chewing causes even more mercury vapour to be released.
 This mercury vapour is then inhaled and absorbed through the lungs.

-Amalgam also tends to corrode within the tooth over time, producing corrosion byproducts that inhibit the growth of bacteria.
+Amalgam also tends to corrode within the tooth over time, producing heavy metal-rich corrosion byproducts that inhibit the growth of bacteria.

 According to the US Food and Drug Administration (FDA) in 2018, there is no clear causal link between dental amalgam use and health problems in the general population.

 Within the dental fraternity, discontinuing the use of dental amalgam completely is still controversial.
 The World Health Organization (WHO) and World Dental Federation (FDI) has suggested phasing out amalgam use gradually in accordance with the Minamata Convention.